mcmonkeyprojects/Sentinel/README.md

     - /sentinel enemydrops \['true'/'false'\] - Toggles whether enemy mobs of this NPC drop items.
     - /sentinel autoswitch \['true'/'false'\] - Toggles whether the NPC automatically switches items.
     - /sentinel realistic \['true'/'false'\] - Toggles whether the NPC should use "realistic" targeting logic (don't notice things hiding behind the NPC).
+    - /sentinel knockback \['true'/'false'\] - Toggles whether the NPC can receive knockback.
+If disabled, will try to force the NPC to remain in place after being hit.

 ### Permissions